 My friend and fellow stylist Carly Gatzlaff and I have extremely similar business models for consulting with clients, but we also have very different personal styles.
 Naturally, we put our own preferences aside when working with clients and focus on their tastes and needs, but we definitely bring different ideas and techniques to the table.
 So we thought it would be fun and interesting for us both to take items from our personal wishlists, style them into outfits, then post them side by side.
+Today, we’re continuing this series with one of my picks – an asymmetric Eileen Fisher tunic!

 Details on Carly’s set here